lsaffre/blog/docs/about/cv.rst

 Computer skills
 ---------------

-- Programming Languages: Python, Javascript, Java, PHP, C++, bash, Clipper, VisualBasic
+- Programming languages: Python, Javascript, Java, bash.

+  I have also worked in PHP, C++, Clipper, VisualBasic.

+  Lino is written mainly in the `Python <https://www.python.org/>`_ programming language, but also contains Javascript code and ocasionally uses Java.

 - Application software: LibreOffice, Thunderbird, GIMP